Shopify/polaris/polaris.shopify.com/content/components/choice-list.md

   - fileName: choice-list-with-dynamic-children-content.tsx
     title: With dynamic children content
     description: Use when you need merchants to view and/or interact with additional content under a choice.
 The content is only rendered when the choice is selected.
 Works for both single-choice and multi-choice list.
 ---

-# Choice list

-A choice list lets you create a list of grouped radio buttons or checkboxes.
-Use this component if you need to group together a related list of interactive choices.

----

 ## Best practices